Charles H. Pearce: Early life, education and career as minister

 Pearce was born into slavery in 1817 in Queen Anne's County, Maryland.
 As a young man, he purchased his freedom by saving his portion of earnings from being "hired out."
 He moved to New Haven, Connecticut, where he studied and was ordained as a minister in the African Methodist Episcopal (AME) Church.
 Founded in 1816 by free blacks in Philadelphia, Pennsylvania, this was the first independent black denomination in the United States.

 Pearce later moved to Canada and became a British citizen, as it was still a colony.
 An estimated 20,000 to 30,000 refugee African Americans from the United States had settled there to gain freedom from slavery.
 He preached there until 1865.

 AME missionary to the South

 In 1865, after the Civil War, Pearce moved to Florida as an AME missionary.
 Based in the North, the church sent numerous missionaries to the South to aid the freedmen and plant new churches.
-Pearce settled in the state capitol Tallahassee in Leon County, Florida.
+Pearce settled in the state capital Tallahassee in Leon County, Florida.